brightspot/react-examples/headless-preview/README.md

-# Learning Fun
+# Headless Preview

 This example highlights demonstates using JS Classes to programatically enable a front-end page preview using Brightspot.

 ## Running the example application

 Refer to the [README](/README.md) at the root of the `react-examples` repository for details on running example applications in depth.
-Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `learning-fun` directory:
+Make sure you have the Docker instance for the example applications running, then follow the quick-start steps starting in the `headless-preview` directory:

 To upload JS Classes in Brightspot (http://localhost/cms):